ShankaraCongruent/submission/README.md

-This project have been completed with CRUD operation and few actions like deposit, withdraw, manage users with role based authorization upon roleId.
+This project was completed with CRUD operation and few actions like deposit, withdraw, manage users with role based authorization upon roleId.
 There are few pieces of permission based logics are inside the project for future extension.
 Basic explicit expectations for this project were implemented as follows
 1. Try, catch
 2. ILogger